surfinzap/bikkuri-theme-vscode/README.md

 # README

 A dark warm theme for VS Code.

-# Screenshots
+Screenshots coming soon, feel free to try it out in the meantime.

 # Installation